 Moderate |

-Based on the financial impact scenario analysis, we expect that the introduction of a carbon tax (transition risk) would have a significant impact, particularly on the group’s paper manufacturing business.
+Based on the financial impact scenario analysis, we expect that the introduction of a carbon tax would have a significant impact, particularly on the group’s paper manufacturing business.
 On the other hand, we believe that we can lower that impact by promoting the reduction of greenhouse gas emissions.

 In terms of physical risks, we estimate that damage to the main bases of the group in Japan due to abnormal weather events such as floods and typhoons would be in the range of JPY200 million to JPY600 million in the 1.5°C (2°C) and 4°C scenarios.
 In the event of severe damage to a business partner, there is a possibility that factories in the supply chain would not be able to operate and that the transportation of products, raw materials, and fuel would be disrupted, resulting in damage beyond our estimate.